awsdocs/aws-lambda-developer-guide/doc_source/lambda-intro-execution-role.md

 + **AWSLambdaVPCAccessExecutionRole** – Permission to manage elastic network interfaces to connect your function to a VPC\.
 + **AWSXrayWriteOnlyAccess** – Permission to upload trace data to X\-Ray\.

 For some features, the Lambda console attempts to add missing permissions to your execution role in a customer managed policy\.
 These policies can become numerous\.
-Add the relevant managed policies to your execution role prior to enabling features to avoid creating extra policies\.
+Add the relevant managed policies to your execution role before enabling features to avoid creating extra policies\.

 When you use an [event source mapping](invocation-eventsourcemapping.md) to invoke your function, Lambda uses the execution role to read event data\.
 For example, an event source mapping for Amazon Kinesis reads events from a data stream and sends them to your function in batches\.
 You can use event source mappings with the following services: